carsca/video-bot/readme.txt

         voice over (text2speech)
         music (will probably make a folder similar to backgrounds of trending sounds) timer animation

+11/8 -
+5:55PM
+What works:
+        everything from last entry
+        text appears and reveals answer after x time random background is selected
+        works if iterating the list from the csv file wraps question text if too long

+Still needs work:
+        bigO is really long (idk if this is fixable) Need to animate text
+        animate timer
+        voice over
+        music

 Later improvements -